Kew Gardens Half Marathon

 Kew Gardens is a ticketed venue so your race entry also allows an additional 2x adults and 2x children (U16) to enter with you free of charge when you arrive for the race!

-If you wish to purchase additional entry tickets please finds them in the shop (£7.50 adult £2.50 child).
+If you wish to purchase additional entry tickets please find them in the shop (£7.50 adult £3 child).

-Once you are in Kew Gardens after 12:00, you can remain there for the rest of the day but you cannot exit and then re-enter without paying the standard entry fee.
+For your spectators to access this free entry they will need to be in the Gardens via Elizabeth Gate before the gates close at 08:20am for the private run.
+Once the gates close there is no admission until they re-open to only paying customers at 11am.
+Once you are in Kew Gardens you can remain there for the rest of the day but you cannot exit and then re-enter without paying the standard entry fee.

 Prizes